-Your benefits as a member of our plan include coverage for many prescription drugs.
-Please refer to our plan's List of Covered Drugs (Formulary).
+Your benefits include coverage for many prescription drugs.
 To be covered, the drug must be used for a medically accepted indication.
-(A "medically accepted indication" is a use of the drug that is either approved by the Food and Drug Administration or supported by certain reference books.
-See Chapter 3, Section 3 for more information about a medically accepted indication.)
+(See Chapter 3 for more information about a medically accepted indication.)
+For details about Part D drugs, rules, restrictions, and costs please see Chapters 3 and 4.